-As of June 30, 2005, Sohu had provided long-term loans of \$7.2 million to Dr. Zhang, Sohu's chief executive officer and a major Sohu shareholder, and certain of our employees.
+As of September 30, 2005, Sohu had provided long-term loans of \$7.3 million to Dr. Zhang, Sohu's chief executive officer and a major Sohu shareholder, and certain of our employees.
 The long-term loans are used to finance investments in Beijing Sohu, which is owned 80% by Dr. Zhang and 20% by High Century, High Century, which is owned 80% by Dr. Zhang and 20% by certain of our employees, Hengda, which is owned by two of our employees, and Huohu, which is owned 75% by Sohu Era and 25% by certain of our employees.
 Beijing Sohu, High Century and Hengda are used to facilitate our participation in telecommunications, Internet content and certain other businesses in China where foreign ownership is either prohibited or restricted.
 In addition, in May 2004, High Century and Sohu Internet acquired 73% and 27% interests, respectively, in Goodfeel.
 In July 2004, High Century and Sohu Internet invested \$613,000 and \$473,000 in Goodfeel, respectively, so that High Century owned a 58.1% interest in Goodfeel with the remaining 41.9% interest owned by Sohu Internet.
-In October 2004, we loaned \$1,208,000 to two employees of the company to purchase the interests in Hengda from the original shareholders.
+In October 2004, we loaned \$1,208,000 to two employees of the company to purchase the interests in Goodfeel from High Century and Sohu Internet.
+In November 2004, we loaned \$1,208,000 to another two employees of the company to purchase the interests in Hengda from the original shareholders.

-The agreements contain provisions that, subject to PRC law, (i) the loans can only be repaid to us by transferring the shares of Goodfeel, High Century, Hengda, Beijing Sohu, or Huohu to us, (ii) the shares of Goodfeel, High Century, Hengda, Beijing Sohu, or Huohu cannot be transferred without our approval, and (iii) we have the right to appoint all directors and senior management personnel of Goodfeel, High Century, Hengda, Beijing Sohu, and Huohu.
-Dr. Zhang and the other employee borrowers have pledged all of their shares in Goodfeel, High Century, Hengda, Beijing Sohu, and Huohu as collateral for the loans and the loans bear no interest and are due on demand after October 2006, in the case of Goodfeel, after November 2003, in the case of High Century, the earlier of a demand or 2010, in the case of Beijing Sohu, after November 3, 2006, in the case of Hengda, and in the case of Huohu, or, in any case, at such time as Dr. Zhang or the other employee borrowers, as the case may be, is not an employee of Sohu.
+The agreements contain provisions that, subject to PRC law, (i) the loans can only be repaid to us by transferring the shares of Goodfeel, High Century, Hengda, Beijing Sohu, or Huohu cannot be transferred without our approval, and (iii) we have the right to appoint all directors and senior management personnel of Goodfeel, High Century, Hengda, Beijing Sohu, and Huohu.
+Dr. Zhang and the other employee borrowers have pledged all of their shares in Goodfeel, High Century, Hengda, Beijing Sohu, and Huohu as collateral for the loans and the loans bear no interest and are due on demand after October 2006, in the case of Goodfeel, after November 2003, in the case of High Century, the earlier of a demand or 2010, in the case of Beijing Sohu, after November 3, 2006, in the case of Hengda, and after June 2004, in the case of Huohu, or, in any case, at such time as Dr. Zhang or the other employee borrowers, as the case may be, is not an employee of Sohu.
 Sohu does not intend to request repayment of the loans as long as PRC regulations prohibit it from directly investing in businesses being undertaken by the VIEs.